appsmithorg/appsmith-docs/website/docs/reference/widgets/README.md

 ### Grouping Widgets

 Appsmith supports the grouping of widgets.
-When you group widgets, they are put in a container and can be moved together.
+When you group widgets, they're put in a container and can be moved together.
 To do this -

 * Select multiple widgets with Ctrl + Left Click
-* Now click on the dotted square icon or press Ctrl + G
+* Now click in the dotted square icon or press Ctrl + G

 ![](/img/groupingwidget.gif)